tel: +48 22 499 98 98

 • Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-Furthermore, miniscule components of these products have the potential to complicate diagnosis after entering the body.
+• Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these products have the potential to be problematic in medical diagnosis when they are in the body.

 Precautions